Congratulations! You finally made it to the last stage of the naturalization process.

-Considerations for bringing children
+Considerations for Bringing Children

 After all, you wouldn’t want your children to become unsettled and disrupt the entire ceremony for you and the other attendees.

 If you are considering inviting an elderly or disabled person, you will want to make sure they understand that they may have to stand for a significant period of time if no one is kind enough to offer them their seat.

-Considerations for minors.
+Considerations for Minors

 The Best Advice: Call

-If you are planning to bring a lot of guests or a guest who needs accommodations, then you may first want to call USCIS and see if they have any guidance on what the venue is like and whether there are any limitations on guests.
-It is better to be safe than sorry.
+If you are planning to bring a lot of guests, or a guest who needs accommodations, you should first call USCIS and see if they have any guidance on what the venue is like, as well as whether there are any limitations on guests.

-If you have guests that want to come but cannot, then see if you can find another way for them to celebrate with you on this special day.
+If you have guests that want to come but cannot, see if you can find another way for them to celebrate with you on this special day.

-Consider celebrating with them before or after the ceremony.
+For example, consider celebrating with them before or after the ceremony.